microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/message-replyall.md

 ---
 title: "message: replyAll"
-description: "Reply to all recipients of a message by specifying a comment and modifying any updateable properties "
+description: "Reply to all recipients of a message using either JSON or MIME format."
 author: "abheek-das"
 localization_priority: Normal
 ms.prod: "outlook"